MvTechZone/mv-notification/README.md

   <br><br>
 </p>

 This package is custom notify for both admins and users, so instead of using laravel notification.
-Build for my projects if you want to try it out read through the documentation.
+I built this custom notification package for my projects, so if you want to try it out read through the documentation.

 ## Installing